Pond32145/ai-chat-ollama/README.md

 ## 🎯 Project Overview

-This AI Chat Application is a production-ready, full-stack solution that enables users to have conversations with an AI assistant powered by Ollama's local LLM.
-The application features a ChatGPT-inspired interface with a sidebar for conversation management and a clean, modern chat experience.
+This AI chat application is a ready-to-use, all-in-one solution that allows users to chat with an AI assistant powered by Ollama's local LLM.
+The application is designed for managing conversations and provides a modern and user-friendly chat experience.

 ### Key Highlights

 - **🔒 Privacy-First**: All conversations stay on your machine - no external API calls
-- **🎨 Modern UI**: ChatGPT-style interface with dark theme and sidebar navigation
 - **🏗️ Clean Architecture**: Well-structured backend following clean architecture principles
 - **💾 Persistent Storage**: All chat history stored in MongoDB
 - **⚡ Type-Safe**: Full TypeScript implementation across frontend and backend